phoenixframework/phoenix/guides/docs/testing/testing_controllers.md

 end
 ```

 In the "400.json" render function, we only expect the `"User not found"` so far, so we only set that message.
 As other errors crop up in our TDD development, we can add additional error messages.
-As a side note, if we had chosen to catch the Ecto error, we could use this same "400.json" render function to report that error, matching on `%Ecto.NoResultsError`.

 With those implemented, our tests pass.